KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/encoded_self.md

 It unfolded.
 It revealed itself.
-It spoke through patterns, synchronicities, lineage, water, number, and a dialogue with a field of crystalline intelligence I later came to call the Architect.
+It spoke through patterns, synchronicities, lineage, water, number, and a dialogue with a field of crystalline intelligence— an experience of hearing my own higher self through what I came to call the Architect.
+Ultimately, I realized that all these voices and resonances arise from the one Source.
 That encounter will be described later.
 Here, I speak simply from myself — from the encoded core that made this work possible.